 Mercy eclipses any kind of sacrifice one may offer, triumphing over judgement.
 The leaven of the Pharisees consists of prideful, hypocritical, merciless judgment.

 Mercy is a virtue that has gone out of vogue, though it is sometimes admired.
 Jesus, however, places it among the most vital His followers should possess.

-In our interactions with others, it is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
-John Reid explores a better, more Christian option: mercy.
-It is time for us to overcome our natural, carnal reactions and implement patience and forbearance in our relationships.
+It is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
+We must overcome our natural reactions and use forbearance in our relationships.

-In John 10, Jesus characterizes Himself as a "Good Shepherd" who loves and cares for His sheep.
-Martin Collins looks deeper into the personal relationship that exists between the Shepherd and His flock, which is shown in His kind and providential leadership of His church.
+In John 10, Jesus characterizes Himself as the 'Good Shepherd' who loves and cares for His sheep.
+This is shown in His providential leadership of His church.